 Nonetheless, it's reasonable to say that "may" means purely optional and does not imply that the writer recommends that option to the reader.
 "Should" also means optional but implies that the writer recommends and advises the reader to use that option.

 Does it matter?
 Perhaps.
 If you write "should" to recommend that the reader use an option, then you probably have some protection if the reader chooses not to use that option and something goes wrong.
 But anytime you use the word "should," be sure you can say why you recommended that option and prove that your recommendation was valid and justifiable.

 It's usually wise to ask your attorney for an opinion if you write official words that tell other people what to do.
-But generally if you include words of authority like "may" and "should" in your policies, directives or other instructions, then you're probably safe to use what's already in the FAA Plain Language Tool Kit and Federal Plain Language Guidelines:
+But generally if you include words of authority like "may" and "should" in your policies, directives or other instructions, then you're probably safe to use what's already in the FAA Plain Language Tool Kit (PDF) and Federal Plain Language Guidelines (PDF):